Lykiardopoulo: History

-After 1929, the company's name was Lykiardinopulo.
+After 1929, the company's name was Lykiardopulo.
 In 1936, Lykiardopulo then established Drake Shipping Co. in London with the purchase of a second hand tramp steamer and bought others during and after the war.
 By 1954, it operated four ships named the Merchant Prince (1939, freight cargo ship), Merchant Duke (1943, freight cargo ship), Merchant Knight (1952, tanker), and Merchant Baron (1953, tanker).
 These were either transferred to Greek registry or sold.
 By the 1960s Drake Shipping Co had become defunct.

-The company still operates from UK and from Greece as Neda Maritime Agency Co.
-Ltd..

-They had 26 ships in 2012.